 Once you narrow your search down to a few favorite paint colors, it’s time to test them out and see how they look in your home.
 Viewing paint on the walls, in the actual room you’re painting is so important!

-Be sure to test out a paint a sample on every wall in the room, and check it during different times of day to see how it looks in different lighting conditions.
+Be sure to test out your paint colors on multiple walls in a room, and check it during different times of day to see how it looks in different lighting conditions.

-You should also check out the paint samples with the lights in the room off, and then on.
+You should also look at the paint samples with the lights in the room off, and then on.
 This will help you to identify if the artificial lighting in the room is skewing the look of your paint colors.